bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     in (2) and (3).
 The RC loads the verification information from (2) and (3) from the session created in (1).
 The RC [calculates a hash](#interaction-hash) based on this information and continues only if the hash validates.
+    Note that the RC needs to ensure that the parameters for the incoming request match those that it is expecting from the session created in (1).
+The RC also needs to be prepared for the RQ never being returned to the RC and handle time outs appropriately.

 8. The RC loads the continuation information from (3) and sends the interaction reference from (7) in a request to